Kyle Larson (American football): Regular season

+Playoffs

-Personal
+Personal life

 Kyle and his wife Lindsay have 4 sons.
-He holds a degree in business administration from University of Nebraska- Lincoln, and during his college career he was three-time member of Big 12 Commissioner's Academic Honor Roll.
+He holds a degree in business administration from University of Nebraska–Lincoln, and during his college career he was three-time member of Big 12 Commissioner's Academic Honor Roll.
 Hobbies include working on his family's farm in Nebraska as well as hunting and fishing.
 Kyle was inducted into the Nebraska Football Hall of Fame in 2018.